 Each whole Warrant entitles the registered holder to purchase one whole share of our Class A common stock at a price of \$11.50 per share (or \$10.00 per share in the case of the BGL Warrants), subject to adjustment as discussed below.
 Pursuant to the Warrant Agreement, a Warrant holder may exercise its Warrants only for a whole number of shares of Class A common stock.
 This means that only a whole Warrant may be exercised at any given time by a Warrant holder.
-The Warrants will expire on October 23, 2025, at 5:00 p.m., New York City time, in the case of the BGL Warrants), or earlier upon redemption or liquidation.
+The Warrants will expire on October 23, 2025, at 5:00 p.m., New York City time (or October 23, 2023, at 5:00 p.m., New York City time, in the case of the BGL Warrants), or earlier upon redemption or liquidation.